Docs Menu

 Configure Maintenance Window

 Typically, you do not need to manually configure a maintenance window.
-Atlas performs maintenance automatically in a rolling manner to preserve continuous availability, with the exception of a momentary replica set election.
+Atlas performs maintenance automatically in a rolling manner to preserve continuous availability for resilient applications.
 You can use the Test Failover capability to ensure that your application is resilient to replica set elections.

-Custom maintenance windows provide more control over your cluster performance by allowing maintenance that requires replica set elections to occur at your preferred time of day, and other standard updates to occur outside of business-critical hours.
+Configuring maintenance windows provides more control over the timing of maintenance by allowing maintenance that requires replica set elections to occur at your preferred time of day, and other standard updates to occur outside of business-critical hours.

-Atlas performs urgent maintenance activities such as security patches as soon as they are needed without regard to scheduled maintenance windows.
+Atlas may perform urgent maintenance activities (such as security patches for zero-day vulnerabilities) as soon as necessary without regard to configured maintenance windows or protected hours.

 Once you schedule a maintenance window for your cluster, you cannot change it until any ongoing maintenance operations have completed.